Generalized Hamming weights and symbolic powers of Stanley-Reisner ideals of matroids: Codes with subadditive and cosubadditive generalized Hamming weights

 Let $A=\mathbb K[y_1,\ldots,y_m]$, and for $a\ge 1$ consider $A_a$ the $\mathbb K$-vector space of homogeneous polynomials of degree $a$ (the zero polynomial is assumed to have any degree).
 Then $A_a$ has a basis given by all the monomials in the variables $y_1,\ldots,y_m$ of degree $a$.
 With this, consider the (well-defined) $\mathbb K$-linear map $\psi:A_a\rightarrow \mathbb K^s$, given by $\psi(f)=(f(P_1),\ldots,f(P_s))$.
 The image of $\psi$ is the projective Reed-Muller code of order $a$.

 As before, suppose $a=1$.
-Then this is an $[s,m]$-linear code with a generator matrix $\displaystyle \left[ \right]$; this matrix has size $m\times s$.
-Even though the construction of projective Reed-Muller codes seems naturally related to that of affine Reed-Muller codes, we are not aware of a nice description for the generalized Hamming weights similar to what we have seen in Example~\ref{ex:RMcodes}.
+Then this is an $[s,m]$-linear code with a generator matrix $\displaystyle \left[ \right]$; This is exactly the generator matrix of the simplex code from~\Cref{ex:HammingAndSimplex}, so order one projective Reed-Muller codes are precisely simplex codes, and their duals are the $\mathcal{H}_{q,m}$ Hamming codes.
+Thus, if $M$ is the matroid of a first-order projective Reed-Muller code, the initial degree statistics of $I_{\Delta(M)}^{(s)}$ and $I_{\Delta(M^*)}^{(s)}$ follow from \Cref{ex:HammingAndSimplex}, which in turn follow from \Cref{ex:projectiveGeometries}. \end{Example}

-If furthermore, $q=2$, we obtain the (binary) {\em dual Hamming code}, that we will denote here with $\mathcal H_m$.
-This is a particularly nice situation because a generator matrix of $\mathcal H_m$ can be obtained from the generator matrix of $\mathcal{RM}_2(1,m)$ above by removing the first row of 1's, and then the remaining first column of 0's (see also \cite[Corollary 3]{We}).
-This implies that the generalized Hamming weights of $\mathcal H_m$ are